Get

 Toyger Cat Health Problems: 7 Vet-Reviewed Issues

-It’s not uncommon for purebred cats to have some sort of inherited health condition, which is why it’s a good idea for potential owners to do their research into the breed to get a better understanding of what kind of problems they could face.
+It’s not uncommon for purebred cats to have an inherited health condition, which is why it’s a good idea for potential owners to research the breed to understand the problems they can face.

-The Toyger is a relatively new cat breed that was first introduced in the 1980s.
+The Toyger is a relatively new breed first introduced in the 1980s.
 With newer breeds, it can be hard to say for sure what kind of health conditions they show a predisposition to.
-While there is still a lot to be learned about these precious little toy-sized tigers, here’s a list of some health problems the Toyger breed may experience.
+While there is still much to be learned about these precious toy-sized tigers, here’s a list of some health problems the Toyger may experience.

 divider-catclaw1